3.3 Measuring the Significance of Real Estate Operations

 significant acquisition or disposal of real estate operations for which the

-registrant had provided pro forma financial information in a Form 8-K, Item
+registrant had provided pro forma financial information in a Form 8-K,

-3-14 permits the registrant to perform the significance test by using the
+to perform the significance test by using the pro forma financial

-significant real estate operations rather than historical preacquisition
+estate operations rather than historical preacquisition financial

-to evaluate significance should apply this approach consistently for all
+evaluate significance should apply this approach consistently for all

 subsequent acquisitions and dispositions until it files its next annual